dannycastonguay/blog/_posts/2025-05-20-triangle-of-talent.md

 ---
-title: Triagnel of Talent Illustrated
+title: Triangle of Talent Illustrated
 ---

 Gary Tan, president of Y Combinator, recently shared Shaan Puri’s "[Triangle of Talent](https://www.shaanpuri.com/essays/triangle-of-talent)" on [X](https://x.com/garrytan/status/1888067926588276837)..
 Shaan describes the Triangle as an essential framework that significantly improved his approach to management, encapsulating a simple but impactful insight: every employee is fundamentally a problem solver, and the most valuable employees are those who consistently identify and address the most critical problems.